dmastylo/RPI-Class2Go/README.md

 Class2Go is Stanford's internal open-source platform for on-line education.
 A team of eight built the first version over the summer 2012, and it is still under active development.
-Class2Go launched this Fall for six on-campus classes and and two "massive open online courses" (MOOC's): [Computer Networking][net] and [Solar Cells, Fuel Cells, and Batteries][sol].
+Class2Go launched this Fall for six on-campus classes and two "massive open online courses" (MOOC's): [Computer Networking][net] and [Solar Cells, Fuel Cells, and Batteries][sol].
   [net]: http://networking.class.stanford.edu/